robarcand/physical-computing-midterm-master/README.md

 char auth[] = "aad113f6ec594a71a975c3a1fd4628ad";
 ```

-In the "void setup()" function, the program declares the data rate in bits per second in it's communication with the computer.
-Then, it authorizes Blynk and initiates it's connection to pin D2, as well as connects to Sarah's program through "Particle.subscribe".
+In the "void setup()" function, the program declares the data rate in bits per second in its communication with the computer.
+Then, it authorizes Blynk and initiates its connection to pin D2, as well as connects to Sarah's program through "Particle.subscribe".

 ```
  void setup() {